We’ve all heard these ‘hacks’ from friends of friends on how to get out of speeding fines. But are any of them true?

 With so much misinformation and confusion, we decided to set the record straight.
 We spoke to GoSafe – Wales’s road casualty reduction partnership.

-Almost a quarter (24%) of drivers said they were confused about whether this was true.
+Almost a quarter (24%) of drivers said they were confused about speed camera tolerances.

 |Speed limit||Lower threshold||Speed awareness course up to:|